 CHILDREN'S EYES

 The eye of every school child should be examined by an expert Optometrist.
 We try to impress the importance of this on everyone.
 It may not be the fault of the child because she has failed in her studies.
 We recommend spectacles for children.
 Eye glasses should not be worn, as they are held in position by pressure which, no matter how slight, may retard the natural growth of the

 Broken Lenses Duplicated

 DRAKE & DRAKE Registered Optometrists

-Sick Headache.
+Sick Headsche.

 Sick headache is nearly always caused by disorders of the stomach.
 Correct them and the periodic attacks of sick headache will disappear.
-Mrs. John Bishop of Roseville, Ohio, writes: "About a year ago I was trou-bled with indigestion and had sick headache that lasted for two or three days at a time.
-That lasted for two or three days at a time.
-I doctored and tried a number of remedies but nothing helped me until during one of those sick spells a friend advised me to take Chamberlain's Tablets.
-This medicine rethered the place formerly occupied by all dealers.-Advertisement.
-Wherever Huerta is, it's a long, long way from the war zone.
+Mrs. John Bishop of Roseville, Ohio, writes: "About a year ago I was trou-bled with indigestion and had sick headache that lasted for two or three days at a time. doctored and tried a number of remedibut nothing belowd me until during one of those sick spells a friend advised me to take Chambarlain's Tablets.
+This medicine re-heved me in a short time."
+For sale by all dealers.-Advertisement.
+Wherever Huerta is, it's a long. long way from the war sone.

-FOR WOMEN ACCORDION
+FOR WOMEN

+ACCORDION

-Side or Knife, Sunburst, Box Pleating.
-Covered Buttons, all sizes and styles.
+Side or Knife, Sunburst, Box Pleat-Covered fluttons, all sizes and styles.
 Hemstitching, picot edging.
 Send for free price list.

 IDEAL BUTTON & PLEATING CO.

-Room 200, Douglas Block OMAHA, NEBRASKA
+Room 200, Douglas Block OMAHA.
+NEBHASKA